-Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget/Target Date Forming relationship/working groups involving consultation for design - public places (painting, signage) Active consultation with stakeholders in appropriate works projects.
-Engineering Services 20 11 2020 No current issues requiring consultation Work with the local Aboriginal community to assist in preserving indigenous culture and values in the area where opportunities exist Establish the Mount Isa City Library Historical Collection as a locally-owned and of significant national collection of materials that are publicly accessible.
+- a strong sense of identify which suppo k, live, play and v visit here.
+Budget/Target Priority Strategies 2020-2021 Key Initiatives Performance Measurement Responsible Date Forming relationship/working groups involving consultation for design - public places (painting, signage) Active consultation with stakeholders in appropriate works projects.
+Engineering Services 30.11.2020 No current issues requiring consultation Work with the local Aboriginal community to assist in preserving indigenous culture and values in the area where opportunities exist Establish the Mount Isa City Library Historical Collection as a locally-owned and of significant national collection of materials that are publicly accessible.
 Apply for funding from the National Library of Australia for a Community Heritage Grant to do a significance assessment of the collection.
 Corporate and Financial Services 30.06.2021 Apply for a Community Heritage Grant to obtain a Significance Assessment for the Mount Isa City Library Historical Collection.
-Grant applications open 9 March 2021 Promote cultural heritage of the area to the community and visitors Display of interactive mapping information showing Indigenous sacred areas.
+Grant applications open 9 March 2021 Dromoto cultural baritage of the area to Display of interactive mapping information showing Indigenous sacred areas.
 Develop key relationships with Cultural Leaders.
 Update website to display sacred sites.
-Engineering Services .5 No progress since last quarter Review statement/policy around diversity.
+Engineering Services 31.01.2021 No progress since last quarter Promote cultural heritage of the area to the community and visitors Review statement/policy around diversity.
 Acknowledgment of our heritage in formal documentation.
 Inductions Review of Council inductions and other relevant documentation to incorporate acknowledgement of heritage and increase diversity awareness.
 Executive Services 30.09.2020 People and Learning Officer has commenced and review of induction package underway Encourage social inclusion and celebration of diversity Cultural expansion programs that allow Council to celebrate cultural differences.
 Review and update of the Arts & Cultural Policy Corporate and Financial Services 31.10.2020 Round 1 of RADF closed on Nov 11 with 2 applications received.
 Decisions to be made in early 2021.
 Further work on Council initiated projects for the 20/21 year are in progress